 It gets worse actually.
 If you word your comment in a way that pattern-matches any highly-charged idea that people already have from elsewhere, they are sure to interpret you as meaning that, even if your intention was in a different place entirely.
 It is comparable to a smaller mass getting pulled toward a much larger mass, even if its intention was to fly elsewhere.

-On a forum like HN, where we'll all responsible for taking care of the commons, the burden of disambiguation is on the speaker.
+On a forum like HN, where we'll all responsible for taking care of the commons, the burden is on the speaker to disambiguate.
 To do otherwise is effectively to troll the community, and it turns out not to matter much whether someone did that intentionally or not; what matters is the effects it has.

 > If you word your comment in a way that pattern-matches